marcusrossel/live-lightshow/Tests/README.md

 # Tests

-This directory contains test-scripts for the project's _bash_-scripts.
+This directory contains test-scripts for the project's _Bash_-scripts.

 Test-scripts should use the functions in _Utilities > testing.sh_ for printing their results.